-Welcome to The Inner Circle, Can We’s conversation on cervical cancer
+Welcome to Can We’s conversation on cervical screening and cervical cancer prevention

-Did you know that LGBTQ people are less likely to screen for cervical cancer than the general population?
+Did you know that LGBTQ people are less likely to have cervical screening than the general population?
 Everybody with a cervix is at risk of cervical cancer.
 If you have a cervix, you need to screen.
 It’s that simple.
-20 minutes every 5 years could save your life.
+15 minutes every 5 years could save your life.
 Can We is here to help our communities stay healthy.
-Welcome to the Inner Circle.

 Can We talk about cervical cancer and screening?